stronganchor/livestream-embedder/readme.txt

 == Description ==

-YouTube Live Stream Embed allows you to embed a live stream from a YouTube channel or the most recent video using a shortcode.
+Livestream Embedder allows you to embed a live stream from a YouTube channel or the most recent video using a shortcode.
 You can configure the API key and channel ID via the plugin's settings page.

 **Features:**
 * Embed a live stream or most recent video with a shortcode.